xingyu-alfred-liu/dbaAutomator/README.md

 !!!!!!!!!!!!!!!!!

 Introduction:
-dba_automation is a simple method to automate double-bader analysis (DBA). dba_automation interfaces with the output of excition wfn calculations (.cube files) performed by BerkeleyGW (https://berkeleygw.org/), and most of the DFT codes cope with Berkeley, such as Quantum ESPRESSO.
+dbaAutomator is a simple program to automate double-bader analysis (DBA). dbaAutomator interfaces with the output of excition wfn calculations (.cube files) performed by BerkeleyGW (https://berkeleygw.org/), and most of the DFT codes cope with Berkeley, such as Quantum ESPRESSO.